On the English Linguistic Society of Japan

 In 2010, the EL Research Promotion Award was introduced by the Editorial Board.
 Furthermore a new tripartite awarding system, beginning in the academic year 2011, was introduced: the ELSJ Prize, the ELSJ Senior Researcher Award, and the ELSJ Junior Researcher Award.
 The details of these three awards are provided in the document “The ELSJ System of Honoring Outstanding Academic Achievements.”

 In 2014, the EL Research Promotion Award was renamed the EL Research Paper Award.
 In 2015, the Best Speaker Award for the annual Conference was introduced.
-In 2016, the Best Speaker Award for the International Spring Forum will be introduced.
+In 2016, the Best Speaker Award for the International Spring Forum was introduced.
+In 2018, the two Best Speaker Awards were renamed the Best Paper Awards.

 For the last 32 years, we have made endeavors in the four areas above in order to advance the aims of the Society.
 We remain committed to the further development of the ELSJ and will continue to make every effort to promote and support the research activities of our members.